jonase/eastwood/README.next.md

   (:require [clojure.string :refer :all]))
 ```

+In addition, since it is so common (and in my opinion, harmless) to do
+an unlimited use of namespace `clojure.test` in test files, this
+linter never warns about `clojure.test`.

 For an infrequently-changing namespace like `clojure.string`, the set
 of symbols referred by this `use` is pretty stable across Clojure